Bhuvneshwar undergoes sports hernia surgery in London, rehab in NCA

 He was not named in the T20 squad for the upcoming tour of New Zealand due to the injury.
 The 29-year-old, who has played 21 Tests, 114 ODIs and 43 T20Is for India, missed the home ODI series against the West Indies days after returning to action against the same opposition in the T20 format.

 Last year, Bhuvneshwar claimed 33 ODI wickets from 33 matches, while his 17 T20 appearances fetched him 18 scalps.
-Also, as reported by PTI on Wednesday, the BCCI said young batsman Prithvi Shaw has left for New Zealand to join the India A team after completing his rehabilitation for a shoulder injury.
+The speedster's recovery from a previous injury had left question-marks on the role of the NCA where he had undergone rehabilitation.
+The breakdown that followed triggered concerns on whether the NCA was the best place for top players to undergo rehab.

-"Opening batsman Prithvi Shaw has completed his rehab at the NCA and has recovered from his left shoulder injury.
-He has been made available for selection for all formats of the game.
-Prithvi has left for New Zealand and will soon join India A," the Board statement read.
-The India A team is scheduled to play three one-dayers and two unofficial Tests during the tour, starting January 22.
+Recently, the NCA was in the spotlight when it was reported that top pacer Jasprit Bumrah's request for a fitness test was turned down on the grounds that he had undergone rehabilitation under private trainers instead of the BCCI facility in Bengaluru.
+Board President Sourav Ganguly had then gone on to state that every India cricketer will have to go through the NCA for rehabilitation while promising to streamline the facility's infrastructure and administration.
+NCA is currently headed by former India captain Rahul Dravid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)